ilijamt/glacier-interface/README.md

 Delete an archive from Glacier, it can be either done by archive ID or by an archive Name, in which case you will need to supply a valid journal

 ### `upload-archive`
-Uploads an archive to Glacier server
+Uploads an archive to Glacier server.

+* partSize
+How big of chunks should be uploaded at a time

+* concurrent
+You can specify how many threads to open to use when uploading the data to amazon glacier, the more threads you have the more memory it will eat.

 ### `list-multipart-uploads`
 Lists all the multipart uploads, and they can be canceled.